Best EU Country for Business 2024

 Best countries to open foundations and trusts in Europe

-Switzerland and Luxembourg are the leaders in the rating of the best countries for opening trusts and foundations.
-Their legislation provides unprecedented protection for beneficiaries, the registration of trusts is the most flexible, and risks are minimized.
-Let us remind you that according to the Global Competitiveness Index, Switzerland is among the 10 best countries for financial investments.
-This country is the largest centre of trust administration, and in 2007 Switzerland ratified the Hague Convention on trust legislation.
+Switzerland and Luxembourg head the rating of the best countries for opening trusts and foundations.
+Their legislation provides unprecedented protection to beneficiaries, the registration of trusts is the most flexible, and risks are minimized.

 Best Jurisdictions in Europe for Funds and Trusts